-If you are interested in creating or joining a "group" carpool, the Office Manager can provide you with the contact information of Prentice families who live in or near your city.
-Once a "group" carpool is established, you can alert the Front Office Receptionist, who will provide you with an extra carpool placard if needed.
+If you are interested in creating or joining a "group" carpool, please login to your FACTS Family Portal.
+Click Directory and then click POSTAL CODE header to sort by ZIP code to locate other Prentice families in your area.
+Once a "group" carpool is established, you must alert the Front Office, who will provide you with an extra carpool placard if needed.
 Organization of a carpool is the responsibility of the parents and/or legal guardians.
 The school does not verify driving records and cannot be held responsible for how your child gets to and from school.

-Cars can line up only at the specified time assigned to their student pod.
+Cars can line up only at the specified time assigned to their student pickup time.